thesephist/dotink/content/posts/rational-binary-search.md

 We might take a naive approach and simply take a fraction like \\(\frac{314159265}{100000000}\\) and reduce it to get a fractional representation of an arbitrary decimal form of Pi.
 But this is boring, and requires large denominators to be precise.
 Can we do any better?

 One possible answer is \\(\frac{102573}{32650} = 3.1415926493...\\) which is pretty darn close, accurate to 8 decimal places after rounding, while keeping a much smaller denominator.
 Want to get more precise?
-We can take \\(\frac{4272943}{1360120} = 3.14159265358939...\\) which is accurate to 12 decimal places with only 7 significant figures in the fractions.
+We can take \\(\frac{4272943}{1360120} = 3.14159265358939...\\) which is accurate to 12 decimal places with only 7 significant figures in the denominator.

-It turns out there's an interesting, if not entirely practically useful, way to generate these few-significant-figures approximations of irrational and transcendal numbers efficiently, and the process resembles binary search very closely.
+It turns out there's an interesting way to generate these few-significant-figures approximations of irrational and transcendental numbers efficiently, and the process resembles binary search very closely.
 I want to explore the parallels and dive into the binary search approximation method in this post.

 ## Mediants